 - We believe that theatre is important.
-We engage in theatre practice, research and teaching that aims to have a measurable impact on the lives of people in our communities.
+We engage in theatre practice, research and teaching that impacts on our communities.
 Often, this work will explicitly relate to matters of social justice.
-We also believe that theatre, like all of the creative arts, has an inherent value that enriches and ennobles our families, communities, societies, and environment.
+We also believe that theatre, like all of the creative arts, has an inherent value that enriches our families, communities, societies, and environment

 - Partnership is key to our activities.
 We actively seek out opportunities to work with theatre practitioners, international theatre scholars, academics in other disciplines, public and private agencies, and members of our community.
 We do so because we see different approaches to theatre as enriching: as something that challenges us to be reflective, analytical, generous and socially responsible.

 The study of Drama and Theatre Studies allows students to develop skills that have applications in many fields.
-A drama graduate will be valued for his or her creativity, initiative, ability to improvise solutions to problems, skills in public speaking, and experience of team-work.
+A drama graduate will be valued for his or her creativity, initiative, stamina, problem-solving abilities, skills in public speaking, and experience of team-work.

 We also aim to provide our students with opportunities to develop new skills and interests.
-All of our students take classes in acting, but we also want to expose you to such areas as directing, playwriting, design, stage management, and administration.
+All of our students take classes in acting, but we also want to expose you to such areas as directing, playwriting, design, stage management, and the business of theatre practice.

-This approach is enhanced by our commitment to providing the best kind of university education: one that develops the skills of critical thinking, analysis, argumentation, research, formal writing, and reflection.
+This approach is enhanced by our commitment to providing the best kind of university education: one that develops the skills of critical thinking, analysis, argumentation, research, task and project work, formal writing, and reflection.

-For all of the above reasons, our aim for the NUI Galway drama graduate is that he or she will be seen as versatile, reflective, skilled, creative and committed.
+For all of the above reasons, our aim for the NUI Galway drama graduate is that they will be seen as versatile, reflective, skilled, creative and committed.